Beyond Good & Evil (video game): Other media

 In late July 2020, streaming service company Netflix announced a live-action animated film adaptation based on the video game is in development with Detective Pikachu director Rob Letterman.
-However, as of now, no updates have been given for the film.
+No further updates have been given for the film since the announcement.

+Jade and Pey'j appear as characters in the 2023 Netflix animated series Captain Laserhawk: A Blood Dragon Remix, voiced by Courtney Mae-Briggs and Glenn Wrage respectively.
+In the series, they are depicted as captive rebels and love interests who are recruited into a team led by the eponymous character.